SBA Loans: Built for Small Business, Backed by Government.

 SBA 504 Loan

-The SBA 504 loan (sometimes referred to as a Certified Development Company (CDC) loan) is a small business loan backed by the SBA with the intention of stimulating local development.
-The rates for SBA 504 loans even lower the rates of SBA 7(a) loans, but they have stricter requirements.
-For a small business to get an SBA 504 loan, it needs to have evidence that the loan will help in developing the community.
-The community development can come through job creation (at least one new job for every $65 000 backed by the SBA), public policy (such as developing rural areas), or upgrading facilities to improve health, safety, or environmental impact.
+If you are starting or expanding a business which is important for your local community, then you may qualify for an SBA 504 loan.
+The SBA 504 loan (sometimes referred to as a Certified Development Company (CDC) loan) works like other SBA loan, only with more emphasis on the business’s impact on its local community.
+The rates for SBA 504 loans are even lower than the rates of SBA 7(a) loans, but they come with stricter application requirements.
+To get an SBA 504 loan, you need to prove that the loan will help to enrich your community via your business’s continued growth and operation.
+Community development can come through job creation (at least one new job for every $65Kbacked by the SBA), public policy (such as developing rural areas), or upgrading facilities to improve health, safety, or environmental impact.

 How to Get an SBA Loan